ziaali455/Qawl/README.md

 The process is simple: push to your branch, get reviewed, push to `dev`.
 If it gets approved by the App Store, it'll eventually go to `prod`.

-When a new feature is pushed to `prod` that is over 200 lines of code, **it has to be documented** in the `docs/` folder before it gets into prod.
+When a new feature is pushed to `dev` that is over 200 lines of code, **it has to be documented** in the `docs/` folder before it gets into prod.
 Any AI documentation must be labeled as such.
 Attempts to push to prod without documentation will be **rejected** in code review.

 Any code that goes into `prod` must be reviewed by Musa or someone he gives direct permission to.